-The 100-acre Lake Edgar Brown in the city of Barnwell offers visitors two wooden fishing piers and a boat ramp.
+Lake Edgar Brown in Barnwell offers visitors two fishing piers and a boat ramp.
 In addition, several walking paths wind their way around the lake.
 Lake Brown, as it is more commonly known, is located across the highway from Fuller Park.
-It was built in the early 1960s by the South Carolina Department of Recreation, which manages the lake.
-It was created by damming nearby Turkey Creek.
-In 1968 Turkey Creek was diverted around the lake, but in recent years it was reconnected to Lake Edgar Brown.
+Built in the early 1960s, its 100 acres are managed by the South Carolina Department of Recreation.
+Lake Brown was officially dedicated on July 1, 1964.

-Lake Edgar Brown Info
+Lake Edgar Brown Spillway

 Lake Brown was created by damming nearby Turkey Creek.
 In 1968, Turkey Creek was diverted around the lake, but in recent years it has been reconnected to Lake Edgar Brown.